 For more info about tracking URLs, check out this article about tracking part sales to back to online videos.
 There’s a section about tracking URLs that should be pretty helpful.

-Measuring advertising results requires both planing and diligence, but the payoff is huge.
+Measuring advertising results requires both planning and diligence, but the payoff is huge.
 Many of our clients have used these processes to eliminate ads that didn’t work, saving thousands of dollars in advertising costs every month.

 How Long Does It Take To Test An Ad or Ad Medium?